MoonPoet/xaprb-src/content/blog/2014/on-focus.md

 Rather than fighting or working for focus, I suggest that you become a focused person through a daily practice of your choosing.

 Everyone's practice will be different.
-The key is to find something that works for you, and is so rewarding that you find it indispensable --- something you "couldn't live without."
+The key is to find something that works for you, and is so rewarding that you find it indispensable---something you "couldn't live without."
 If you don't know where to start, ask advice from people you admire.
 If you want what they have gotten, consider doing what they have done.
 Look at anyone else in your life and assess them the same way.

 I'll give a couple of examples.
 One is mindfulness and meditation.
 For an example, see [Brad Feld's blog][bradfeldmeditation].
 He has written a great deal about the benefits he's seen since beginning to practice meditation.
 His personal practice is based on the [Headspace Project](http://www.getsomeheadspace.com/), which I can also say has worked well for me.